BYLAWS OF THE ORAL ROBERTS UNIVERSITY ALUMNI ASSOCIATION

 Section 2.03 Election of Directors

-3. Any Regular Member who is a full-time or part-time employee of the University shall not be eligible to run for any Director seat, so long as they are in the employ of the University.
+1. As a full-time or part-time employee at the University.
 If any sitting Director becomes a full-time or part-time employee of the University following election to the Board, that person may finish out their term as a Director but shall not be eligible to serve an additional term on the Board while employed by the University.

 The Director seats on the Board shall be filled as follows: